Ed-Fi-Alliance-OSS/Data-Management-Service/src/tests/EdFi.DataManagementService.Tests.E2E/README.md

 ## Building the DMS container

-From the `src` directory, run `docker build -t local/edfi-data-management-service . -f Dockerfile`.
-This will copy the current DMS solution into the container, build it and start it.
+From the `src` directory, and run:
+`docker build -t local/edfi-data-management-service . -f Dockerfile` This will copy the current DMS solution into the container, build it and start it.

 ## Running The Tests

 - Run from the Visual Studio Test Explorer.
-- cd into `/src/tests` and run `dotnet test EdFi.DataManagementService.Tests.E2E`.
+- cd into `/src/tests` and run:
+  `dotnet test EdFi.DataManagementService.Tests.E2E`.

 ## Test Environments